 Madagascar has the most enviable Internet speed on the continent.
 Although having a population of roughly 28 million, the country has seen an increase in the number of Internet users by more than three hundred thousand between 2019 and 2020 due to its booming tourism sector.

 Thankfully, this rise in number comes with an increase in the quality of reliable Internet and broadband.
 The average download speeds in the country clock over 32.07Mb per second.

 Which country has the highest Internet usage in Africa?

-Contrary to the traditional assumption that the continent is still in the stone-age, data has shown more than 40% of the African continent has access to Internet connectivity.
+Contrary to the traditional assumption that the continent is still in the dark, data has shown that more than 40% of Africans have access to Internet connectivity.
 Although this represents only 11.5% of the world’s Internet access, Africa’s telecommunication industry is growing faster, considering this figure was only 4% just a few years back.

 Which African country uses Facebook the most?